Star Formation and Chemical Enrichment in Protoclusters: RESULTS

 \subsubsection{Chemical pattern}

 Figure~\ref{fig:Chemical_pattern} shows the evolution of the chemical pattern of Cores in our simulations.
 The shade indicates the sample variance ($1\,\sigma$).
 The chemical abundance of the observed Perseus clusters \citep{Hitomi17} and 44 systems (cluster, group, ellipticals) \citep{Mernier18MNRAS} is consistent with the solar abundance.
 Each point is shifted slightly in the x-axis direction to avoid overlap.
-The oxygen and $\alpha$-element such as Ne and Mg are ejected from SNe I$ $I, Ni and Fe are from SNe Ia, and Si, S, and Ca are from both.
-When stars are young, more $\alpha$-elements are produced than Fe, but as the stars become older, more Fe are produced by SNe Ia, and $\alpha$/Fe decreases as we can see in the evolution from $z=4$ to $z=0$ for O, Ne, Mg, Si, S, and Ca.
+The oxygen and $\alpha$-element such as Ne and Mg are ejected from {\SNII}, Ni and Fe are from SN Ia, and Si, S, and Ca are from both.
+When stars are young, more $\alpha$-elements are produced than Fe, but as the stars become older, more Fe are produced by SN Ia, and $\alpha$/Fe decreases as we can see in the evolution from $z=4$ to $z=0$ for O, Ne, Mg, Si, S, and Ca.

 Similarly, the abundance evolution of any $\alpha$-element reaches solar abundance at $z=2$ and does not evolve much from $z=1$ to $z=0$.
-The chemical evolution of the PCs in our simulations is similar or more enriched.
-This could mean that the SNe Ia may occur earlier in our simulated PCs, or a realistic dust depletion model is needed.
-The DTD offset of SNe Ia is $4\times10^7\,\mathrm{yrs}$, and if the offset is set to $1\times10^8\,\mathrm{yrs}$ or so, the produced Fe abundance may decrease and meet the observation.
-However, SNe Ia and galaxy clusters observations and the theory of binary population synthesis should determine this offset \citep{Maoz2014}.
+The [X/Fe] ratios for alpha elements originating from {\SNII} are lower compared to observations, while the [Ni/Fe] ratio for Ni originating from SN Ia is higher.
+This suggests that the contribution of SN Ia to Fe may be overestimated in our calculation, as Fe is predominantly sourced from SN Ia with a smaller contribution from {\SNII}.
+The DTD offset of SN Ia is $4\times10^7\,\mathrm{yrs}$, and if the offset is set to $1\times10^8\,\mathrm{yrs}$ or so, the produced Fe abundance may decrease and meet the observation.
+However, SN Ia and galaxy clusters observations and the theory of binary population synthesis should determine this offset \citep{Maoz2014}.
 Also, since Fe is more easily incorporated into dust than $\alpha$-elements, combining realistic dust handling in our simulations may lead to a better agreement on $\alpha$-element abundance.

-As for the elements of SNe Ia origin, especially Ni, it is difficult to see any difference or evolution because Fe also has the same origin.
+As for the elements of SN Ia origin, especially Ni, it is difficult to see any difference or evolution because Fe also has the same origin.
 However, it is still not very consistent with solar abundance as observed.
-Introducing a yield table for SNe Ia or dust model may be necessary.
+Introducing a yield table for SN Ia or dust model may be necessary.